dahvid10/Terrorism_Torture/README.md

 The conversations via the biotechnology say that this is
 - satanic rituals and experimentation that has been manipulating people's bodies for decades
-- related to my grandfather's odd appearance before death
+- related to my maternal grandfather's odd appearance before death
+- related to my paternal grandmother's death
 - african union coverup for someone they deem more powerful
 - a global coverup for intelligence communities and hedge funds who stole my stock screener
 - related to global syndicates for decades